teamniteo/handbook/3_Development/devenvs.md

 ## Initial setup

-We use [Nix](https://nixos.org/) to install all project dependencies, such as the correct Python, Node, Elm versions.
+We use [Nix](https://nixos.org/) to install all project dependencies, such as the correct Python, Node, and Elm versions.
 Hence you need to have Nix installed before you can start coding on our projects.
 Follow the [Getting Nix](https://nixos.org/download.html) guide to install Nix.
-Then you can run `nix-shell` to drop into a shell the contains all project dependencies.
+You can then run `nix-shell` to drop into a shell that contains all project dependencies.

 ```shell
 ~$ git clone git@github.com:teamniteo/minisites.git